EurekaDevSecOps/radarctl/README.md

 ## License

-Radar CLI is licensed under the **MIT License** — © Eureka DevSecOps Inc.
+Radar CLI is licensed under the terms of the **GPL v3 License** — © Eureka DevSecOps Inc.

 ---